ibz-arain/DocMate/README.md

 </div>

-## DocuMate - AI-Powered Document Processing Platform
+## DociMate - AI-Powered Document Processing Platform

-DocuMate is a sophisticated platform that combines document processing capabilities with advanced spreadsheet functionality and AI-powered analysis.
+DociMate is a sophisticated platform that combines document processing capabilities with advanced spreadsheet functionality and AI-powered analysis.

 ## Features